 In other words, those with whom we’ve developed relationships have been exceptionally gracious in good manners and social etiquette.
 Come to the bush to find an unbeatable social life that compares to none.
 Who would have thought?

 |A “confusion” of wildebeest and a “dazzle” of zebras.|

 Another common practice is bringing one’s own beverages to friend’s home when invited for “sundowners,” dinner parties and gatherings.
-This takes considerable pressure off of hosts in trying to accommodate guest’s drink preferences, including types of wines, beers, liquors, and non-alcoholic beverages.
+This takes considerable pressure off posts to accommodate guests’ drink preferences, including types of wines, beers, liquors, and non-alcoholic beverages.

-On several occasions, after we’ve hosted a dinner party in our bush home, we’ve been invited out to dinner by friends who either aren’t here long enough to host a reciprocal dinner party, don’t have suitable space for dinner parties in their bush homes, or simply don’t have the inclination to go through the time-consuming process of preparing a special meal for guests.
+On several occasions, after we’ve hosted a dinner party in our bush home, we’ve been invited out to dinner by friends who either aren’t here long enough to host a reciprocal dinner party, don’t have suitable space for dinner parties in their bush homes, or simply don’t incline to go through the time-consuming process of preparing a special meal for guests.

 Plus, over these past few hot summer months, the weather has been outrageous with extreme heat and humidity.
 It’s unbearable to spend the better part of a day or two standing in the kitchen in the heat.
 Homes here do not have central aircon and few have a wall unit in the kitchen.
 Turn on the oven to bake a dish and the house becomes a veritable hotbox.

 |Certain animals do well grazing together as is the case with giraffes and impalas.|

 Never once over the past year have we felt or even thought about not being invited for a meal when we’ve asked others.
 We’ve loved every evening we’ve hosted, relishing in the quality time we’ve spent with guests over good food and often, their own favorite wine and beer.